Martha P. Haynes

 Goldwin Smith Professor of Astronomy

-Here is a (fairly) current CV.
+A (fairly) current CV.

-ALFALFA, using the new multi-beam
+ALFALFA, using the seven horn

-ALFA array on the 305-meter
+ALFA radio camera array on the 305-meter

-ALFALFA serves as the basis for numerous
+ALFALFA has served as the basis for numerous

-graduate student thesis
+graduate student (both at Cornell and elsewhere) thesis

-projects and also engages the amazing
+projects and engages the amazing

 Undergraduate ALFALFA team.